AidenLai/NTUST_TGBOT/README.md

 ## Background
-Because of the Course Searching system provided by NTUST does not have the quota inquire function, So we devoloped this Line bot to provide a platform that can inquire the course quota.
+Because of the Course Searching system provided by NTUST does not have the quota inquire function, So we devoloped this Telegram bot to provide a platform that can inquire the course quota.

 The goals for this repository are: